5 Things to Do After You Get a Pay Raise

 Recent salary increases

-Over the past year, 64% of workers got a raise, according to a Bankrate survey released at the end of 2023.
+According to Bankrate's 2024 pay raise survey, 61% of workers received a raise over the past year.
 While the salary increases resulted from both receiving raises at current jobs and finding higher-paying positions, those who switched employers tended to see larger increases.

 March 2024 data from the Federal Reserve Bank of Atlanta showed that last year's median wage increase was 5.6% for those who switched jobs, compared to 4.9% for people who stayed put and received a raise.